-Here with these insights, and many more, is Joel Comm.
-Joel is an internet pioneer who has been around since the early days of the world wide web.
+Today’s Guest is Joel Comm, an internet pioneer who has been around since the early days of the world wide web.
 In addition to his work online, Joel is the New York Times bestselling author of over a dozen books, and has recently released a new one: Self-Employed: 50 Signs That You Might Be An Entrepreneur.
-In our conversation today, he shares the insights he has gleaned throughout his career as a professional speaker, futurist, influencer, and serial entrepreneur.
+We discuss the key strategies of marketing, including going viral, storytelling, and the art of providing valuable swag.

 - [01:16] – Joel talks about his new book, which he explains is interesting because you don’t have to be an entrepreneur to read it.
 He then discusses his other books (of which he has 15 total).

 - [03:22] – We learn about Twitter, such as how to get verified and how to get a lot more followers.